Newsletter 154, November 2024

 Mt Grey (Gary Fleming’s property) has been in the family for four generations, and contains a variety of species.
 Gary planted his first eucalyptus trial in 1985, and since has planted over 100 varieties of eucalypt with many seed lot trials of timber and rare species.
 He also has over 50 species of oak and numerous cypress trials.
 Gary has recorded most of his plantings over the last 40 years and now has over 900 entries.
 Multiple provenances of some species have been planted for seed production.
 There is a DFI Eucalyptus globoidea seed orchard as well as clonal Eucalyptus bosistoana, and a number of species generally only considered suitable for warmer North Island sites.

 Selkirk (Jenny and Alastair Malcolm’s property) was purchased in 2012.
 It is a dryland hill block which was bare except for 5 ha of second rotation radiata and some Leyland hedges and cypresses.
 Alastair came from a background of fruit growing and fruit tree nurseries.
-Stage 1 plantings included native beech, redwoods, douglas fir, totara, kauri and cedars.
+Stage 1 plantings included native beech, redwoods, Douglas fir, totara, kauri and cedars.
 Since 2016 plantings have been aimed at carbon farming with eucalypts being preferred as well as some poplars and a final native planting along the waterway in 2024.
 This has brought the planting to approximately 60 ha.
 Bird counts have been taken over the last two years with adjacent farm land being used as controls.

 In the evening there will be an informal dinner at the Hornby Club, and afterwards you will be delivered back to the Commodore carpark.